 Alcohol tremors are a common symptom seen in people who are having withdrawal symptoms.
 This is the telltale sign that the brain has come to expect daily alcohol intake.
 By then, neural pathways have been altered based on heavy alcohol consumption.
 So, when you attempt to not drink, like during work hours, the body becomes unstable, leading to tremors.
 Learn about the stages of alcoholism and how they impact the brain and body.

 Once the brain has been altered in response to the effects of alcohol, it can lead to dependency.
 This means that attempts to quit drinking, or even just cutting back, may be met with withdrawal symptoms.
 Withdrawal symptoms are the result of the body trying to function without the alcohol intake it is used to.

 The tremors are just one of the overt signs of AUD.
 The tremors are mainly noticed in the hands, but they can also engulf the body.
 It is thought that the tremors are caused by the absence of the depressant.
-The alcohol had had a sedative effect on the central nervous system.
-When the alcohol is withheld the signal between the brain and the central nervous system that controls muscle movement becomes disrupted.
+The alcohol had a sedative effect on the central nervous system.
+When the alcohol has withheld the signal between the brain and the central nervous system that controls muscle movement becomes disrupted.

 Signs of Alcoholism

 An AUD tends to creep up slowly.
 What had started as a relaxing drink after work may have turned into 3 or 4 drinks over time.
 As tolerance increased, the need to drink more to achieve the same results also increased.
 Some of the warning signs of an AUD include:

 - Lying about your drinking.